 “To be successful in project management you absolutely have to be an excellent planner,” says Ryan Chan, founder and CEO of UpKeep Maintenance Management.

-And, one obvious way to be an excellent planner is to leverage project management tools like Project Pro in O365 and keep projects, resources, and teams organized and on track.
+Solution: One obvious way to be an excellent planner is to leverage project management tools like Project Pro in O365 and keep projects, resources, and teams organized and on track.
 Stay on track, meet all deadlines, work seamlessly across applications, and efficiently and effortlessly manage your projects.
-Always keep task allocation sequential rather than parallel, and encourage resources to give their best in whatever they do.
+Always keep task allocation sequential rather than parallel and encourage resources to give their best in whatever they do.

 Security breaches are on the rise; a recent study estimates that 96% of all web applications contain at least one serious vulnerability.
 How do you cope with evolving security threats?
 How do you keep each layer of your software or application secure?

 No matter how big or small, solving software development challenges never comes easy.
-From challenges in requirements gathering to integrating new technologies with a customer’s existing technology environment, from ensuring end-to-end security to challenges of duplicating the test environment, from adapting to the latest technological advances to handling requirements volatility – software product development requires you to be clear and focused about the problem you’ve set out to solve in order to achieve what you’ve set out to achieve.
+From challenges in requirements to integrating new technologies, from ensuring end-to-end security to challenges of duplicating efforts – software product development requires you to be clear and focused on the problem you’ve set out to solve in order to achieve what you’ve set out to achieve.